BCCDC-PHL/auspice/README.md

 ...
 ```

-If you've installed auspice from source, we have helper scripts to make all the datasets & narratives you see on nextstrain.org available locally:
+If you've installed auspice from source, we have a helper script to download a number of datasets for testing:

 ```bash
 # from the auspice src directory